RaphaelNY/Rust-Base-Learning/19_high_trait/high-trait.md

 #### difference between static variable and constant

 - constant: `const NAME: TYPE = VALUE;`
-- constant: can be used in the same way as static variables, but the value of constant is fixed at compile time.
+- constant can be used in the same way as static variables, but the value of constant is fixed at compile time.
 - constant allowed copy.
 - static variable can be mutable, but visit and change it is *unsafe*.
 - ***example5***